Stuck ship in Egypt's Suez Canal imperils shipping worldwide

 ISMAILIA, Egypt (AP) — A skyscraper-sized cargo ship wedged across Egypt's Suez Canal further imperiled global shipping Thursday as at least 150 other vessels needing to pass through the crucial waterway idled waiting for the obstruction to clear, authorities said.

 The Ever Given, a Panama-flagged ship that carries cargo between Asia and Europe, ran aground Tuesday in the narrow, man-made canal dividing continental Africa from the Sinai Peninsula.
-In the time since, efforts to free the ship using dredgers, digging and the aid of high tides have yet to push the container vessel aside.
+In the time since, efforts to free the ship using dredgers, digging and the aid of high tides have yet to push the container vessel aside — affecting billions of dollars' worth of cargo.

-Egyptian officials and others were due to begin work again to free the vessel Thursday morning after halting for the night.
+In a sign of the global turmoil the blockage has caused, the ship's Japanese owner even offered a written apology Thursday for the incident as well.

+“We are determined to keep on working hard to resolve this situation as soon as possible,” Shoei Kisen Kaisha Ltd. said.
+“We would like to apologize to all parties affected by this incident, including the ships travelling and planning to travel through Suez Canal.”

 So far, dredgers have tried to clear silt around the massive ship.
 Tug boats nudged the vessel alongside it, trying to gain momentum.
 From the shore, at least one backhoe dug into the canal's sandy banks, suggesting the bow of the ship had plowed into it.